 Mercer Bay Loop Walk

-The 2.2km loop should take around an hour, starting high above Piha and winding out to Te Ahua Headland, the site of an important Maori ‘Pa.’
+The 2.2km Mercer Bay Loop Walk loop should take around an hour, starting high above Piha and winding out to Te Ahua Headland, the site of an important Maori ‘Pa.’
 There are two entrances to the track, one on the left and one on the right, as you drive in and park.
-We found the loop worked best starting at the left entrance point, ensuring you walk down the most steep incline.
+We found the loop worked best starting at the left entrance point, ensuring you walk down the steep incline, rather than up.
 The walk gets more beautiful as you go along so prepare for stunning coastline views and BYO thermos full of tea and a sweet treat if you wish.
-Find the Mercer Bay Loop Walk here.

-Stop in at The Piha Store and grab yourself a hot cup of tea or coffee, a delicious sweet or home-made bite for lunch.
+Stop in at The Piha Store and grab yourself a hot cup of tea or coffee, a delicious sweet or homemade bite for lunch.
 Take your bounty down to Piha Beach, grab a spot in the warm sunshine and soak in the beauty of this magical region.
 We were blown away by how peaceful, quiet and serene Piha is, despite the adorable sparrows attempting to rob us of our soup and lasagne.
 The laid-back village matches perfectly with the staggering beauty of the black sand surf beach and Auckland’s rugged coastline.
-Find Piha Beach here.

 Kitekite Falls: If you have the time and fancy adding one more beautiful spot to your itinerary, check out Kitekite Falls.